When to sell stocks

 Bottom line

 The idea of investing is to make money on your contributions.
 So – in an ideal world – you would always buy low and sell high.
-Sadly reality doesn’t always pan out that way and there may be occasions when you need to sell at a loss.
-Regardless of whether you’re selling low or selling high, always do your research into the company’s fundamentals before you do so.
+Sadly, reality doesn’t always pan out that way, and there may be occasions when you need to sell at a loss.
+Regardless of whether you’re selling low or selling high, always research the company’s fundamentals before doing so.
 And question your motivations so that you always sell for the right reasons.

 Frequently asked questions